KevinOConnell7/Midterm_project_Shopping/README.md

 ### main.py

+Here is my main.py folder which is what is used to start up the shopping application.
+The code to start the application once everything is installed is `uvicorn main:app --reload`.

 <img width="1168" alt="Screen Shot 2024-03-06 at 11 19 16 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/57e9686f-e497-4dcb-b293-4bfb2a303ea9">

 ### models.py

+Below you can see a screenshot of my models.py file and code.
+In this screenshot you can see that we take the users item and quantity and create a list.

 <img width="1165" alt="Screen Shot 2024-03-06 at 9 56 13 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/09e24761-d51c-4d25-a3b3-5c29cb2425b9">

 ### routes.py

+In the photo below you see the routes.py file and code.
+In this code we use post, get, put, and delete to connect our backend to these api's.
+You can aswell see that we used all the CRUD api endpoints in this screenshot.

 <img width="1167" alt="Screen Shot 2024-03-06 at 11 19 46 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/93912d62-db0d-4165-9baa-4fb2010f0cb7">

 ## Picture of files in Visual Studio

+In this photo you can see all of our files that our on my end in visual studio code.
+You can aswell see that I used a virtual enviroment.

 <img width="255" alt="Screen Shot 2024-03-06 at 12 23 16 PM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/3ae351d5-8bf8-4d2c-9829-22d994b17b86">